konradmalik/neovim-flake/readme.md

 ## Assumptions

 - keeps all Neovim config in lua as it's supposed to be
 - uses nix for system dependencies, plugins and packaging

 That way nix is a layer on top, just used for packaging and reproducibility.
 It does not interfere with the standard way to configure Neovim.

+## Language servers, formatters, linters

+Those are managed by nix and appended to the end of PATH for Neovim.
+This allows Neovim to use them, but also to use other versions by prepending them to PATH.

+An example - you can have some project which uses an older version of `black` which formats files a bit differently.
+Assuming that this project has a devshell defined, you can just enter that devshell and run Neovim.
+The older `black` from the devshell will take precedence over the one provided by this flake, because devshell works by prepending to PATH.

 ## Things to note

 - Uses `NVIM_APPNAME` to differentiate from other Neovim instances.
 It's set to `neovim-pde` or `neovim-pde-hm` for home-manager (configurable) or `nvim` when running in "dev mode".

 ### Home Manager